protoEvangelion/portfolio/src/notes/JavaScript/pro-tips.md

 - As is relates to FP es6 was a push to give us more declarative tools to write our code so we can think about the bigger picture! ~ Kyle Simpson

+- The best code is the code that is most readable in the future because it strikes exactly the right balance between what it can/should be (idealism) and what it must be (pragmatism) [1]

+- Reminder, any extensibility point that’s never used isn’t just wasted effort, it’s likely to also get in your way as well [2]

 ### Algos are all about **tradeoffs**

 > **Pro Tip** If you cannot see the variable on the same page, "redeclare it" so the reader knows exactly what scope it belongs to